Skip to contents

 Details

-This function calculates the item discriminations (corrected item-total correlations for each item of x with the remaining items) for each item of a scale.
+The standard item-total correlation has an inherent flaw: the score of the item being analyzed is included in the total score.
+This inclusion can artificially inflate the correlation coefficient, as an item will always correlate with itself.
+The corrected item-total correlation, or item discrimination, addresses this issue by calculating the correlation between the score on a single item and the sum of the scores of all other items on the scale.
+This is done with item_discrimination().
 The absolute value of the item discrimination indices should be above 0.2.
 An index between 0.2 and 0.4 is considered as "fair", while a satisfactory index ranges from 0.4 to 0.7.
 Items with low discrimination indices are often ambiguously worded and should be examined.
-Items with negative indices should be examined to determine why a negative value was obtained (e.g. reversed answer categories regarding positive and negative poles).
+Items with negative indices should be examined to determine why a negative value was obtained (e.g. reversed answer categories regarding positive and negative poles - in such cases, use datawizard::reverse() to reverse-code items in advance).

 References